Exchanges for BU Students Only

 Tags: English Speaking, Fall, Hong Kong, Spring, Undergraduate

-Sciences Po is well known for its strong programs in political science, international relations, and history, although students from other disciplines are encouraged to apply.
+Sciences Po is well known for its strong programs in political science, international relations, economics, and history.

-Tags: English Speaking, French Speaking, Full Year Possible, Paris, Undergraduate
+Tags: English Speaking, Fall, French Speaking, Full Year Possible, Paris, Spring, Undergraduate

-Focus: Conflict Resolution, Development Studies, International Relations, Political Science, Pre-Law
+Focus: Conflict Resolution, Development Studies, Economics, History, International Relations, Political Science, Pre-Law

 Tags: English Speaking, Fall, Rome, Spring